 - Ohio Christian University – Online Bachelor’s in Criminal Justice

-- Kaplan University – Online Bachelor’s in Criminal Justice
+- Purdue University Global – Online Bachelor’s in Criminal Justice

 Many universities offer Criminal Justice bachelor’s degrees that focus on a specific specialization.
 Some of the common options that you may find include:

 - Criminal Justice – Crime Scene Investigation